Draggie306/iBaguette/README.md

 iBaguette.com is my first website.
-This repo serves to host the core content and HTML that makes the main.
+This repo serves to host the core content and HTML that makes the main site work.

 ## What is iBaguette?
 iBaguette is a UK-based open-source and privacy-centric website that offers various resources and tools to improve YOUR life!
 It provides popular and effective GCSE and A-level revision cheat sheets, coding challenges, and other revision resources for subjects such as French vocabulary, geography, biology, and sciences.